-As I posted yesterday, the 2017 Natural Products Expo West contained more exhibitors devoted to sustainable, nutrient dense pastured meats than ever before.
+As I posted a few days ago, the 2017 Natural Products Expo West contained more exhibitors devoted to sustainable, nutrient dense pastured meats than ever before.
 The biggest meat product clearly with more booths was bone broth.

 Bone broth has been around for thousands of years.
 But until recently, just about any broth you’d find in the supermarket was cooked quickly at a high temperature.
 This process made the broths lacking in the rich gelatin and nutrients that give broth its healing powers.
 True bone broth needs to be simmered for at least a day.